 From the car park the track crosses a bridge over a stream, which is a great spot to look for water life, such as eels/tuna.
 From there the track passes through the wetland on a raised boardwalk then loops around the outside of the wetland, with interpretation panels to look at and pleasant places to sit along the way.
 There is a raised lookout point for a view over the area.

-Ducks and pūkeko can be seen.
-As the wetland is a 'Wāi Tapu' site picnicking is allowed only in the paddock next to the car park, where there is also a toilet.
+The wetland is a 'Wāi Tapu' site.
+Picnicking is allowed only in the paddock next to the car park, where there is also a toilet.
 This area is suitable for wheelchairs.

 Ōtukaikino wetland is on the outskirts of Christchurch City, by the northern suburb of Belfast.
 The entrance is off Main North Road, between Chaneys Corner and the Belfast end of the Northern Motorway.

-The gate to the reserve will close at 6 pm until summer.
+The gate to the reserve will close at 6 pm.

-Due to earthquake damage, the boardwalk is often closed due to flooding.
+Due to land changes caused by the 2011 Christchurch earthquake sequence, the boardwalk is often closed due to flooding.
 However, there is an alternative track around the wetland that can still be walked.